tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

     print(frame_count)
 ```

 This is beginning to look a lot more like Processing code!
-The creator of py5 intends that the next release allows you to place the `size()` function in the `setup()` block -- so you won't require the `settings()` function in future, just like Processing :)

 You can run the sketch.
 Note that you can also use the stop button to stop/exit sketches (Figure 8).

 <figure>
   <img src="{{ site.url }}/img/tapy5/stop-button.png" class="fullwidth" />